 ProForm 440R Rower

-The ProForm rower offers a little more than most entry-level rowers, 440R comes with a low pulley station, a very handy feature if you plan on an extensive upper body workout.
+The ProForm rower offers a little more than most entry-level rowers, 440R comes with a low pulley station, a convenient feature if you plan on an extensive upper body workout.

-Long cardio sessions can become a little boring and interval training is a great way to kill the boredom, for e.g. you could row for 10 minutes and then stand and do 5 sets of bicep curls then repeat and choose upright rows.
-Even if you don’t plan on using the low pulley straight away it is still a nice option to have.
+Long cardio sessions can become a little dull, and interval training is a great way to kill the boredom, e.g. you could row for 10 minutes and then stand and do five sets of bicep curls, then repeat and choose upright rows.
+Even if you don’t plan on using the low pulley straight away, it is still an excellent option to have.

-Now to the important stuff, the Proform rower has a slightly more heavy duty feel than the Sunny Health and Stamina machines, it has a weight of 67lb, extra weight is great for stability and also gives us a big clue to the overall quality of the machine.
+Now to the important stuff, the Proform rower has a slightly more heavy-duty feel than the Sunny Health and Stamina machines.
+It weighs 67lb, extra weight is great for stability and also gives us a big clue to the overall quality of the machine.

-This rower has a very smooth, realistic rowing action that you don’t often find in rowers this end of the market but considering it cost $100 more than the Sunny Health and Stamina, we shouldn’t be too surprised.
+This rower has a very smooth, realistic rowing action that you don’t often find in rowers this end of the market, but considering it costs $100 more than the Sunny Health and Stamina, we shouldn’t be too surprised.